OlafZhang/generate_anime_name_combination/README.md

 	• LoveLive! and LoveLive!
 Sunshine! ( Contain μ's and Aqours, and other charaters )

-	• Enmusubi no Youko-chan/Huyao Xiao Hongniang( Only family-name call Tushan/涂山 )
+	• Enmusubi no Youko-chan/Huyao Xiao Hongniang (A little)

 	• Beyond the Boundary( Just two charaters )